ironhack-labs/lab-javascript-advanced-algorithms/README.md

 So we will also need to have two methods, one to check if we can add new elements to the stack (to avoid the stack overflow), and another one to check if we can take an element from the stack (to avoid the stack underflow).

-If you follow the set of tests, you will get a solution with all the necessary implementations :)
+If you satisfy the set of tests, you will get a solution with all the necessary implementations :)

 **You can't use the append or prepend jQuery methods to do this exercise.
 The goal is not to do the exercise fast, but to have a first approach with the Data Structures.**